boardgameio/boardgame.io/docs/documentation/stages.md

   // configuration to the value prior to this setStage call.
   revert: true,

-  // if this is preset, setActivePlayers is called with
-  // this as an argument once all the players fall off the
+  // A next option will be used once the set of active players
+  // becomes empty (either by using moveLimit or manually removing
-  // set of activePlayers.
+  // players).
+  // All options available inside setActivePlayers are available
+  // inside next.
   next: { ... },
 });
 ```